Table of Contents

 He also added that they found no traces of trauma during the autopsy and medical examination.
 Most importantly, they have never seen foul play in such cases.
 Austin Chiarella Talks about his Parents Austin Chiarella, the son of Mr. and Mrs. Chiarella, stated that his parents were so happy and excited before they left for the Bahamas.

-Believe it or not, even though the families of the three Americans found dead may be hard pressed to sue a foreign hotel in the Bahamas, they of their loved ones may have a solid wrongful death claim against other parties.
+Believe it or not, even though the families of the three Americans found dead may be hard-pressed to sue a foreign hotel in the Bahamas, their loved ones may have a solid wrongful death claim against other parties.

 To learn more about your rights to sue and recover wrongful death compensation, call the serious injury attorneys in Los Angeles at Ehline Law Firm today.
 Call us at (213) 596-9642 or feel free to use our convenient online contact form for identification purposes only and prompt return phone call.

 Michael is a managing partner at the nationwide Ehline Law Firm, Personal Injury Attorneys, APLC.
 He’s an inactive Marine and became a lawyer in the California State Bar Law Office Study Program, later receiving his J.D. from UWLA School of Law.
 Michael has won some of the world’s largest motorcycle accident settlements.